 So we set off as pedestrians in Auckland looking for our hotel... the Ramada.
 Not soon enough, it occurred to us that maybe we were going in the wrong direction.
 Damn, Apparently there is more than one Ramada in Auckland and I'd chosen the wrong one in Google.

-After a frustrating walk through some nice park land we opted to get an Uber and get settled in.
+After a frustrating walk through some nice park land we had a sit down to have a rest and then we opted to get an Uber and get settled in.

 Then we went off exploring the city, including some places I'd visited when I was there at an ASHB (Australasian Society for Human Biology) conference in 2003.